Petroleum transport: Marine Vessels

 Marine Vessels and barges can transport this petroleum all around the world.
-Because these vessels can carry a lot of fuel, the amount it costs per barrel to move this oil is very cheap.
+Because these vessels can carry a lot of fuel, the amount it costs per barrel is comparatively very cheap.
 These tankers are also the only practical way to move crude oil across the oceans.
-Usually the larger tankers are used to transport this fuel on a global scale, taking fuel from one continent to the other.
+Usually the larger tankers are used to transport fuel on a global scale, taking fuel from one continent to the other.
 Barges are more like tankers, but smaller and do not have any method of propulsion to move them.
 They are often pushed or towed by tugs.
-This makes barges very ineffective for transporting this oil for long distances.
+This makes barges very ineffective for transporting oil over long distances.
 Barges are also not applicable for traveling across rough seas, so they are used in calmer waters.
-However, these barges are usually used for transporting the fuel at shorter distances.
+However, these barges are usually used for transporting fuel shorter distances.